judka-uriel/uriel-book/uriel_en.md

-On the other hand, space exploration by the United States of America is a G‑d-pleasing endeavor, because in the USA G‑d is honored: the official motto “In G‑d We Trust” is taken from Tehilim [56:12](https://www.sefaria.org/Psalms.56.12).
+On the other hand, space exploration by the United States of America is a G‑d-pleasing endeavor, because in the USA G‑d is honored: the official motto “In G‑d We Trust” is taken from Tehillim [56:12](https://www.sefaria.org/Psalms.56.12).
 Religion is also respected, freedom reigns, including freedom of worship and freedom of choice, realized through democracy.
 G‑d favors those who strive for freedom and justice, and